-Learning Outcomes The learner will: Assessment Criteria The learner can: Know the functions of the 1.1.
-Io lentify the functions of the skeleton. skeletal and muscular systems lentify the functions of the muscular vstem.
-2. Know the functions of the cardio-respiratory lentify the structure and function of the eart. systems lentify the structure and function of the ngs.
-3. Know the requirements of a healthy diet lentify the different nutrients for a healthy et. , lentify the functions of each nutrient for a ealthy body.
+ssment Criteria earner can: Identify the functions of the skeleton.
+Identify the functions of the muscular system.
+2.1 2.2 Identify the structure and function of the heart.
+Identify the structure and function of the lungs.
+3.1 3.2 Identify the different nutrients for a healthy diet.
+Identify the functions of each nutrient for a healthy body.
+The I 1.1.
+1.2.
+2.1 2.2 3.1